 - Comparative Reports only include data from sent Regular and RSS campaigns.

 - Comparative Reports are only available to account Owners, Admins, and Managers.
 Learn more about user permission levels.

 When we talk about Comparative Reporting, we use some terminology that's a little different from how we talk about other tools and tasks in Mailchimp.

 A preview of the data we'll pull based on the campaigns and segments you choose.
 If you're satisfied with the preview, you can finalize the report and generate a Snapshot.

 A static report that's based on your report criteria.
 Any time you run a report, we'll present a static Snapshot of campaign performance data up to that point in time.
 Snapshots can be scheduled, shared, or exported.

 A representation of aggregated performance data across all the campaigns in your report.
-List segments you add to your report appear below the Baseline, so you can see how specific subscriber sets compare to overall audience engagement.
+List segments you add to your report appear after the Baseline, so you can see how specific subscriber sets compare to overall audience engagement.